Dashakumaracharita: Editions and commentaries

 The first translation, into Telugu, was produced by Ketana in c.
 1250.
 Editions of the original Sanskrit text have been published in modern times by Agashe, Godbole and Parab, Kale, and Wilson.
 The work has been translated into English by Haksar, Jacob, Kale, Onians, and Ryder.
 In particular, the edition by Kale includes the original in Sanskrit, a literal English translation, as well as an extensive commentary on the stylistic and historical aspects of the text.
 In her translation of the lipogrammatic chapter, Onians omits the labial roman letters 'b', 'm' and 'p'.
 (E.g., she uses the circumlocution 'honey-creator' instead of 'bumblebee').
 There is also a translation into German by Mayer.

 Critical commentaries on the text have been written by, inter alia, Ghanashyama, Gupta and Pankaj.
 A more extensive bibliography may be found in Onians.

 Historical research

 The Dashakumaracharita has been used to examine the creation of the Ajanta Caves, interpreting it as an extended metaphoric telling of the 5th-century fall of the Vākāṭaka dynasty, and a comparison to the 7th-century Pallava dynasty, which is the period that the work is conventionally dated to.
-Spink argues that the work has an essentially historical core, almost readable as a roman a clef, which is an accurate account of the Vākāṭaka fall and that Dandin (or one of the Dandins) had a personal, perhaps familial, connection to the events in the 5th-century.
-Evidence from the text has also been used to establish the spread of the cult of Vindhyavasini in the period.
+Spink argues that the work has an essentially historical core, almost readable as a roman a clef, which is an accurate account of the Vākāṭaka fall and that Dandin (or one of the Dandins) had a personal, perhaps familial, connection to the events in the 5th century.
+Evidence from the text has also been used to establish the spread of the worship of Vindhyavasini in the period.